Bio7/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+### New in 1.53i (1.53.i25):

+1. Updated ImageJ plugin to version 1.53i25
+2. Improved the editor speed.
+No more flickering editor markers
+3. Added a hoover to display editor hex colors and an action to set the hex color with a dialog.
+4. Added a sort an collapse action to the macro editor outline view.
+5. Added the image information (which is normally displayed in the image window to the Eclipse status line if tab is selected or stack/composite slider is moved.
+6. Added an action to change the tab title color according to the color of the selected composite image channel.
+7. Added a new color action for the new ImageJ message display method (tab title color and toolbar color)
+8. Improved the outline redraw action for MacOSX

 ### New in 1.53h (1.53.h62):

 1. Updated ImageJ plugin to version 1.53.h62